jekyll/jekyll/docs/_docs/maintaining/releasing-a-new-version.md

 If you're not a maintainer for `jekyll/jekyll`, the procedure is much simpler in a lot of cases.
 Generally, the procedure still looks like this:

-- Bump the gem version manually
+- Bump the gem version manually, usually in `lib/<plugin_name>/version.rb`
 - Adjust the history file
-- Create a release tag and/or commit
-- Build the gem
-- Push the gem
+- Run `bundle exec rake release` or `script/release`, depending on which of the two exists
 - Rejoice

 Be sure to ask your project's maintainers if you're unsure!